In this article, you’ll learn how to prevent shin splints – even though it’s a tricky injury to treat.

 Mike explains that after about a day, “normal” soreness should progressively improve.
 But there are outliers:

 With more chronic soreness the pain often subsides much more slowly.
 This is especially true with shin splints which are inflammatory in nature.

 Other than perhaps in very beginners, pain in the shins is not a normal outcome of running and certainly not to be considered the same as muscle soreness from a hard training session.

-If you’re a beginner, it’s critical to manage shin pain early, aggressively, and thoughtfully with treatment strategies that address the cause of the injury.
+If you’re a beginner or just getting back to running after time off, it’s critical to manage shin pain early, aggressively, and thoughtfully.
+Successful treatment strategies will be those that address the cause of the injury.

 How to Treat & Prevent Shin Splints